Navaneethp007/MissionImpossible/Random/3/README.md

  Fourth line contains array ‘D’ of ‘N’ space separated integers.

 Output Format :
- You need to output a single integer , denoting the sum of elements chosen from array C .
+ You need to output a single integer , denoting the sum of elements chosen from array C.

 Sample Input 1:
  5 15